Computational Reproducibility in Computational Social Science: Defining reproducibility

-The third important event was a revolution.
-The 2010s are also remembered as the decade where computational methods have begun to be applied in studying social phenomena.
-Some researchers \citep[e.g.][]{chen:2023:WWC} select 2009 as the emblematic starting year of computational social science (CSS) because of the now widely-cited paper in \textit{Science} by \citet{lazer2009}.
+The 2010s have been referred to as the decade of the replicability crisis in psychology~\citep[]{nosek:2022:RRR,OSC2015:E} as well as other social sciences \citep[e.g.][]{wuttke:2018:WTM}.
+The replicability crisis denotes the phenomenon that many scientific studies cannot be replicated or confirmed by independent researchers~\citep{shrout2018PSK}.
+A reaction to this crisis was a growing movement in the scientific community to improve research practices and increase transparency in reporting scientific results \citep{mnbbcpswwi-mrs-17} such as pre-registering studies to reduce bias, making data and code openly available, and conducting more replication studies.
+Many of the proposed \emph{enablers of replicability} can be summarized under the term ``Open Science''~\citep{vm-osnslrid-18}.
+This call was perhaps complicated by the fact that at the same time computational methods have begun to be applied in studying social phenomena \citep{lazer2009} which led to the rise of computational social science (CSS).
 CSS research includes research on almost every topic related to human behavior.
-It is thus not a discipline centered around a single branch of knowledge, like the brain in neuroscience.
+It is thus not a discipline centered around a single branch of knowledge, like knowledge about the brain in neuroscience.
 Rather, it is characterized by data, and computational and statistical methods used to provide evidence-driven answers to questions that emerge in other social scientific disciplines.
-This data and method focus, however, is what makes CSS susceptible for the symptoms of the described crisis.
+In this article, we argue that it is this data and method focus that makes CSS susceptible for the symptoms of the described crises.
 Not in terms of replicability, but reproducibility.

-In this paper, we argue that the binary definition of reproducibility is insufficient for computational social science and potentially other computational-X disciplines.
-We propose a conceptual expansion of the term by introducing two additional dimensions that are important for assessing the reproducibility of any type of research that uses data and computational methods: who is the reproducibility agent (i.e. who conducted the reproducibility check) and what is the reproducibility environment (i.e., where was the reproducibility check executed)?
-We further argue that the use of computational methods does not only generate new reproducibility issues ~\citep[]{hutson:2018:A,fokkens-etal-2013-offspring,pedersen-2008-last}, but also offers new opportunities via documented and automated research pipelines that can be executed in various computational environments by different agents.

-The remainder of the paper is structured as follows.
-In the first part, we thoroughly define the term computational reproducibility, ironing out conceptual ambiguities from the literature.
-We continue by discussing the practical aspects of our proposed definition of computational reproducibility.
-Lastly, we describe common barriers to achieving computational reproducibility and how to resolve these barriers.
+Since it is difficult to discuss the reproducibility of CSS research using its current binary definition, we thoroughly define the term computational reproducibility in our article.
+Building upon this conceptual clarity, we define common barriers to achieving computational reproducibility and recommendations on how to resolve them.

-\section{A Tier System of Computational Reproducibility}
+\subsection{A Tier System of Computational Reproducibility}